AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
 [Read more](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr)

+Information has been added on sub-workflows logs and behaviour in case of error.
+[Read more](../../workflow/using/sub-workflow.md)

 ## June 2020 {#june-2020}

 The Removing a quarantined address section has been updated.
 This includes clarification of the cases in which addresses are automatically removed from the quarantine list.
 [Read more](../../delivery/using/understanding-quarantine-management.md#removing-a-quarantined-address)